scverse/scvi-tools/docs/user_guide/models/gimvi.md

 #### Joint decoder

-A single multi-decoder ({class}`~scvi.nn.MultiDecoder`) maps the shared latent code back into the full sequencing gene space of size $G$.
-It has shared layers plus modality-conditioned layers, and is conditioned on the batch covariate.
-Because the decoder reconstructs all $G$ genes, the latent representation of a spatial cell can be decoded into genes that were never measured spatially — this is exactly the imputation mechanism (see [Imputation of missing spatial genes](#imputation-of-missing-spatial-genes)).
+A single, shared multi-decoder ({class}`~scvi.nn.MultiDecoder`) maps the shared latent code back into the full sequencing gene space of size $G$, conditioned on the batch covariate (the decoder weights are **not** modality-specific).
+Because the decoder reconstructs all $G$ genes for both modalities, the latent representation of a spatial cell can be decoded into genes that were never measured spatially — this is exactly the imputation mechanism (see [Imputation of missing spatial genes](#imputation-of-missing-spatial-genes)).
+The modality index only selects which gene-index mapping is used to renormalize the decoded expression over each modality's observed genes; it does not route through different decoder networks.

 #### Adversarial modality classifier